OneTrackingFramework/gps-data-generator-service/README.md

 | app.envelope.end | The ending point of the envelope to generate points within.
 For example: POINT (lat lon) |
 | app.create.amount.users | The amount of UUIDs to generate used as userIds.
 Minimum: 0 (no generation of points) |
 | app.create.amount.travels | The amount of travels to generate per userId.
 Minimum: 1 (this will generate two points and calculate the route between these two points) |

+# Functionality

+On server startup the stored data in the configured CSV file will be loaded if exists.
+Depending on the configuration of how many userIds and travels should be generated, the server will generate these routes utilizing the HERE Routing API.
+All data will be stored in a local H2 database (or MySQL) supporting spatial data.
+If the server is shutdown, the content of the database will be written back to the configured CSV file.
+You can view the generated data on the Vaadin UI. (http://localhost:8080 by default)